tonglsh/docs/2021-A/orientDB.md

 | 21   | Decimal       | DECIMAL      | Decimal numbers without rounding                             | `java.math.BigDecimal`           | ? ?                           | Any Number, String      |
 | 22   | LinkBag       | LINKBAG      | List of [Record ID](http://orientdb.com/docs/3.1.x/datamodeling/Concepts.html#record-id)s as spec [RidBag](http://orientdb.com/docs/3.1.x/internals/RidBag.html) | `ORidBag`                        | ? ?                           | -                       |
 | 23   | Any           | ANY          | Not determinated type, used to specify Collections of mixed type, and null | -                                | -                             | -                       |

+## SQL查询

+If you are looking for the most efficient way to traverse a graph, we suggest to use the [SQL-Match](http://www.orientdb.org/docs/3.0.x/sql/SQL-Match.html) instead.